eddieg037/BaseNextJs/README.md

 ### Installation

-To install the necessary dependencies, run the following command in your terminal:
+To install the necessary dependencies, run the following command in your terminal(make sure to have npm installed on your device):

 npm install